deepset-ai/haystack-integrations/integrations/apify.md

 ## Usage

-Once installed, you will have access to more than two thousands ready-made apps called Actors at the [Apify Store](https://apify.com/store)
+Once installed, you will have access to more than two thousand ready-made apps called Actors at [Apify Store](https://apify.com/store)

-- Load a dataset from Apify and convert it to Haystack Document
+- Load a dataset from Apify and convert it to a Haystack Document
 - Extract data from Facebook/Instagram and save it in the InMemoryDocumentStore
-- Crawl website, scrape text content, and store it in the InMemoryDocumentStore
+- Crawl websites, scrape text content, and store it in the InMemoryDocumentStore
 - Retrieval-Augmented Generation (RAG): Extracting text from a website & question answering

-The integration implement the following components:
+The integration implements the following components:
 - `ApifyDatasetLoader`: Load a dataset created by an Apify Actor
-- `ApifyDatasetFromActorCall`: Call an Apify Actor, load the dataset and convert it to Haystack Documents
+- `ApifyDatasetFromActorCall`: Call an Apify Actor, load the dataset, and convert it to Haystack Documents
-- `ApifyDatasetFromTaskCall`: Call an Apify Task, load the dataset and convert it to Haystack Documents
+- `ApifyDatasetFromTaskCall`: Call an Apify task, load the dataset, and convert it to Haystack Documents

-You need to have an Apify account and Apify API token to run this example.
+You need to have an Apify account and an Apify API token to run this example.
 You can start with a free account at [Apify](https://apify.com/) and get your [Apify API token](https://docs.apify.com/platform/integrations/api#api-token).

 In the examples below, specify `apify_api_token` and run the script.